expo/expo/packages/@expo/use-updates/README.md

 # @expo/use-updates

-A simpler JavaScript API for the [`expo-updates`](https://docs.expo.dev/versions/latest/sdk/updates/) module.
+An easier to use, declarative JavaScript API for the [`expo-updates`](https://docs.expo.dev/versions/latest/sdk/updates/) module.

 - Wrap existing asynchronous methods and native event listener
 - No asynchronous methods needed